godfrey0/CICD_project/readme.md

 Constantly taking on board new ideas and welcome collabrations

-There are more function needed to improve the functionality.
+There are more functions needed to improve the functionality.

+Currently webpage is under testing!

 <!DOCTYPE html>